 Conscientiousness Reliable, hardworking, punctual Self-regulation, perseverance, prudence

-This table shows some examples of character strengths likely to be highly correlated with each Big Five trait.
+This table shows some examples of character-strengths likely to be highly correlated with each Big Five personality trait.
 Arguments could be made for meaningful correlations for additional character strengths for each.
-Additional research is needed in studying this correspondence.
-This indicates that there is not only overlap among these constructs being measured but also substantial distinctiveness among the two.
+Additional research is needed to study this correspondence.
+This indicates that there is not only overlap among these constructs being measured but also substantial distinctiveness between the two.

 Drs.
 Christopher Peterson and Martin Seligman (2004) observed the following in regard to the Big Five tradition:

-The Big Five tradition strikes us as largely atheoretical (not a problem in our view of things) and largely nonpsychological (a big problem to us) in that classification per se seems to be the goal, not an understanding of the causes or consequences of the classification’s entries.
-When a new measure of individual differences is reported in the literature, one or another lexical research group invariably conducts a study lining the new measure to existing Big Five inventories.
-There is invariably convergence, but rarely is it so striking that one would conclude that the new measures is superfluous, probably because the Big Five traits are very broad and unlikely to capture the meaning of a more nuanced individual difference. (pp. 68-69).
+The Big Five tradition strikes us as largely a theoretical (not a problem in our view of things) and largely non-psychological (a big problem to us) in that classification per se seems to be the goal, not an understanding of the causes or consequences of the classification’s entries.
+When a new measure of individual differences is reported in the literature, one or another lexical research group invariably conducts a study lining the new measure to existing Big Five test inventories.
+There is invariably convergence, but rarely is it so striking that one would conclude that the new measures are superfluous, probably because the Big Five traits are very broad and unlikely to capture the meaning of a more nuanced individual difference. (pp. 68-69).

 VIA is undergoing a new study led by personality researcher, Dr. Robert McGrath, that involves examining the VIA Survey and Big 5 measures.
-McGrath and others are examining the incremental validity of the VIA Survey to be useful in explaining core personality over and above what is explained by the Big 5 traits.
+McGrath and others are examining the incremental validity of the VIA Survey to be useful in explaining core personality traits over and above what is explained by the Big 5 traits.
 This important study will examine incremental validity across 6 behavioral measures.
-Results are very promising.
+Results are very promising and may offer new insights into how these assessments impact development, decision-making, and other areas of life.